deem-teaching/docs/logistics-for-theses.md

 In general, the process is as follows for computer science students:

  1. You contact the examination team.
- 1. You will receive a registration form, which you need to fill out and send using your TU email to your examination team.
+ 1. You will receive a registration form, which you need to fill out and send to your examination team (using your TU email).
- 1. The examination office will check the prerequisites, complete their part of the form, and forward it to the first examiner (Prof. Dr. Abedjan).
+ 1. The examination office will check the prerequisites, complete their part of the form, and forward it to the first examiner (Prof. Dr. Schelter).
  1. Prof. Dr. Schelter will specify the topic, suggest a second examiner, sign the form, and forward it to the examination board.
  1. The examination board will check if the application is formally correct and send the decision back to the examination office.
  1. You will receive information about the specific topic and the submission deadline by email (TU account) or by post.